-EPA believes the flexibilities available in this proposed rule are appropriate given the unique roles that transmix processors and transmix blenders fill in the petroleum products distribution system.
+EPA believes the flexibilities available in this rule are appropriate given the unique roles that transmix processors and transmix blenders fill in the petroleum products distribution system.
 Although transmix processors and transmix blenders are refiners under EPA's regulations, almost all of the gasoline and distillate fuel they produce is derived from fuel which has already been produced and certified by an upstream refinery.
-Thus, this proposed rule would allow transmix processors the flexibility to exclude from their antidumping compliance calculations conventional gasoline that they recover directly from transmix, since the conventional gasoline has already been accounted for in the compliance calculations of an upstream refinery.
-Similarly, this proposed rule would allow transmix processors to only have to meet the downstream sulfur standards for gasoline they recover directly from transmix, since the gasoline has already been accounted for in the compliance calculations of an upstream refinery.
+Thus, this rule allows transmix processors the flexibility to exclude from their antidumping compliance calculations conventional gasoline that they recover directly from transmix, since the conventional gasoline has already been accounted for in the compliance calculations of an upstream refinery.
+Similarly, this rule allows transmix processors to only have to meet the downstream sulfur standards for gasoline they recover directly from transmix, since the gasoline has already been accounted for in the compliance calculations of an upstream refinery.
 However, transmix processors must comply with all refiner standards at each of their transmix processing facilities for any blendstocks they add to gasoline.
-Lastly, this proposed rule would allow transmix blenders to blend transmix into gasoline without restriction on location or rate, provided the endpoint of the transmixblended gasoline does not exceed 437 degrees Fahrenheit, and that the gasoline meets all applicable downstream standards.
+Lastly, this rule allows transmix blenders to blend transmix into gasoline without restriction on location or rate, provided the endpoint of the transmix-blended gasoline does not exceed 437 degrees Fahrenheit, and that the gasoline meets all applicable downstream standards.